 The artist Charlotte Posenenske (1930-1985) radically rejected the commercial art market.
 She offered her serial works against material costs.
 In 1968 Posenenske left the art world because she no longer believed that art could influence social interaction or draw attention to social inequality.
 Writer Jorik Amit Galama talked to Wiersma about her commission ‘Calling from the Periphery’ in relation to Posenenske’s political ideas and artistic legacy.
-Read the full interview in Dutch here.
-(Graphics: Dongyoung Lee)
+Read the full INTERVIEW in Dutch here.
+(Graphics: Dongyoung Lee, Images: Yeb Wiersma)

 The artist calls on the pedestrians of Avenida José Manuel Infante to perform one simple action.
 They are asked to jump while holding onto the wall.
 With these short ‘warming up’ exercises, written on the exterior wall of ‘Die Ecke’, she questions how we, these vulnerable bodies, can practice sensory strategies on how to be heard.
 Taking inspiration from the Chilean protest- and women’s movement learning from their tactics in which a vital role is reserved for music and rhythmic gestures like jumping.
 (Images: Yeb Wiersma + Exercise: Francisca Khamis) #cacerolazo#vitaactiva#removethewall.